 This idea that you can take a mask and throw it away sounds appealing but..
 Are we really sure all those people are just pretending?

 Maybe for some it’s not a mask, but more like how they’re wired..

 Imagine a man throws all the above masks.

 He feels he can say no to any scary thing, he doesn’t “need” to sleep with women, he doesn’t care about “material” stuff, he doesn’t need a good creer… And then what?

 Ideally the, you might want to be able to throw off your mask and still push yourself.

 That would be next level self-mastery my friends.

-The Mask of Masculinity brings about an awesome psychology analysis of men in a simple and highly practical format.
+The Mask of Masculinity provides a very, very good practical psychology analysis of men in a format that is simple and understandable to everyone.

 This book can be extremely useful to understand and improve yourself.

 You will gain a better understanding of how men work and, if you’re a man, how you work.
-And that’s huge, because self-awareness is key for any real development.
+And that’s huge, because self-awareness is key to any real development.